lmiller1990/design-pattenrns-for-vuejs/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 ## Exercises

 - We did not add any tests for `serialize` or `deserialize`; they are pure functions, so adding some is trivial.
 See the source code for some tests.
-- Add support for another date library, like momentjs.
-Support for momentjs is implemented in the source code.
+- Add support for another date library, like moment.
+Support for moment is implemented in the source code.
 - Add hours, minutes, seconds, and AM/PM support.
 - Write some tests with Vue Test Utils; you can use `setValue` to update the value of the `<input>` elements.